hivemq/hivemq-policy-cookbooks/README.md

-# HiveMQ Data Governance Hub
+# HiveMQ Data Hub

-The HiveMQ Data Governance Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
+The HiveMQ Data Hub provides mechanisms to define how MQTT data is handled in the HiveMQ broker.
-The first feature of our new Data Governance Hub is *Data Validation*.
+The first feature of our new Data Hub is *Data Validation*.

-> NOTE: The HiveMQ Data Governance Hub data validation feature is currently available as Early Access Preview (EAP)
 > version only.
 > For more information on the terms and conditions of the EAP offering,
 > contact [sales@hivemq.com](mailto:sales@hivemq.com).

 ## Data Validation

-In the HiveMQ Data Governance Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect.
+In the HiveMQ Data Hub, data validation implements a declarative policy that checks whether your data sources are sending data in the data format you expect.
 This process ensures that the value of the data is assessed at an early stage in the data supply chain.
 To eliminate the need for subscribing